The Commonwealth

 On 3 April Flight Lieutenant Schwab took command over 112 Squadron after Squadron Leader H. L. I. Brown, when the later was posted away from the unit.

 On 13 April 112 Squadron was in action for the first time since the German attack on Yugoslavia and Greece when Squadron Leader Schwab led the Gladiators on an offensive patrol over Koritza.
-They spotted eight S.79s from 104o Gruppo B.T. escorted by a recorded three Bf109s and one G.50.
+They spotted eight S.79s from 104o Gruppo B.T. escorted by a recorded three Bf 109s and one G.50.
 The escort was almost certainly all MC.200s of 153o Gruppo C.T.
-Schwab claimed the ‘G.50’ shot down, but Flying Officer Peter Charles Lindsay Brunton was forced to bale out when the propeller flew off his aircraft.
+Schwab claimed the ‘G.50’ shot down, but Pilot Officer Peter Charles Lindsay Brunton was forced to bale out when the propeller flew off his aircraft.
 He returned on muleback with the aid of local peasants.
 Gunners in the S.79s claimed one Gladiator shot down and two probables.
 153o Gruppo didn’t suffer any losses in this combat.

 He withdrew the squadron from Greece during April, back to Egypt via Crete.
 After overseeing conversion from the remaining handful of Gladiators to Tomahawks, he left the unit on 25 June, receiving a DFC on 11 July the following month.
 The citation credited him with 11 victories, but there is no evidence to indicate that this was correct, and it seems to have been prepared in error.
 He was later also awarded a Greek DFC.